Things To Do In Grand Junction Colorado

 Serpents Trail (Moderate)

 Rim Rock Drive (Moderate)

 Holy Bucket Miramonte Rim Loop Trail (Easy)

 The Gunny Loop (Moderate)

 Still Not Enough Hiking Trails?

 Moab is actually only a 1 hr and 15 min drive away from Grand Junction, so for a fun side trip, make sure you rent a car and extend the trip to visit Moab.

 In the end, I have to admit that I was completely wrong about this place and cannot wait to go back.
 I never knew that so many wonderful adventures could exist in such a (comparatively) small town.

 So if you like being outdoors, finding unique adventures, meeting new people, appreciate street art, statues and all around fun, make sure to visit Grand Junction Colorado.
-Like me you will be pleasantly surprised about how much this city has to offer!
+Like me, you will be pleasantly surprised at how much this city has to offer!
 I personally cannot wait to go back and explore.

 My name is Janiel, a leader in the travel industry with over 20+ years of experience with international travel.
 I specialize in solo female travel, cultural connections, sustainable adventures, food and history to help make your travel experiences fun, meaningful, and delicious.
 My experience in travel, and my personal story have allowed me to get published in Fodor's Travel, Atlas Obscura, Metro.co.uk, Trip Advisor, and multiple Podcast interviews.
 You can find me on pretty much every social media channel YouTube, Instagram, Twitter, Facebook, Pinterest, TikTok.
 To read more about me and my story click here.
 If you are a brand and would like to work with me, click here.